 2010 visitors: 24,000 – Perhaps America’s most underrated park, North Cascades National Park in Washington encompasses a terrain and level of biodiversity found nowhere else in the nation.
 Largely accessible only in the summer months, North Cascades possesses over 300 glaciers (the most of any park in the country), and is home to land mammals such as elk, grizzly bears, mountain lions, and the elusive gray wolf.
 For anyone truly wanting to get away from it all, take a boat over tranquil Lake Chelan to the outpost community of Stehekin, an area inaccessible by road and impermeable to cell phone reception that is tucked far back in the dramatic mountains that ring this outstanding park.

 Petrified Forest, Arizona

 2010 visitors: 277,000 – Scuba diving in Los Angeles?
-It’s not as weird a notion as you may reflect.
-Located just offshore of southern California’s sprawling concrete jungle, Preside over Islands National Park is a small-visited corner of nature set astonishingly close to millions of residents who have never paid it a stay.
-While many visitors annually take to the waters off of the park in hopes of glimpsing a migrating gray whale or to dive the legendary kelp beds beneath the cold waters, few visitors in fact venture ashore one of the park’s five accessible islands to tackle the coastal trails or learn of the island’s small-known cultural description.
+It’s not as strange a notion as you may think.
+Located just offshore of southern California’s sprawling concrete jungle, Channel Islands National Park is a little-visited corner of nature set astonishingly close to millions of residents who have never paid it a visit.
+While many visitors annually take to the waters off of the park in hopes of glimpsing a migrating gray whale or to dive the legendary kelp beds beneath the chilly waters, few visitors actually venture ashore one of the park’s five accessible islands to tackle the coastal trails or learn of the island’s little-known cultural history.